Director: Dr. Jennifer Huynh Thi Anh Morrison

 What do I have to do to pass my internship units with a grade of CR (credit)?

 To receive a grade of CR (credit) you must:

 - Complete the total number of hours you signed up for; for example, 1 unit = 50 hours, 2 units = 100 hours, 3 units = 150 hours, and so on.

 - Complete and submit all of the intership assignments via Canvas by course deadlines.

 Students who do not complete their internship hours will be issued a grade of NC (no credit).

 I have questions about the internship program that are not covered here.

 No problem!
-Simply email the Internship Director and/or drop by office hours at your earliest convenience, no appointment needed.
+Simply email the CSIP Director your questions.